GlobalGovernanceFrameworks/website/static/framework/tools/education/systems-thinking-module-en.md

 # Systems Thinking Module

-**Purpose**: Introduces learners (ages 10–18) to systems thinking, a core competency of the *Perfected Enhanced Educational Systems Implementation Framework*, enabling them to map, analyze, and intervene in complex systems (e.g., ecosystems, communities, economies) as outlined in the spiral dynamics curriculum ([Section 3.2](#]).
+**Purpose**: Introduces learners (ages 10–18) to systems thinking, a core competency of the *Regenerative Educational Systems Implementation Framework*, enabling them to map, analyze, and intervene in complex systems (e.g., ecosystems, communities, economies) as outlined in the spiral dynamics curriculum ([Section 3.2](#]).
 This module fosters critical thinking and regenerative problem-solving, aligning with SDG 4 (Quality Education) and SDG 13 (Climate Action).

 **Usage**:
 - **Who**: Educators, youth facilitators, and community leaders delivering the “Start with the Seed” kit in Tier 1 micro-pilots ([Section 4.3](#]).